Cyberbit-7/alohomora/README.md

 ### Step 5b
 Open up a new tab, then click the "window" icon to resize the window, then click it again to reach fullscreen.
 You are now fully booted into Alohomora.

+### Try and take 5 minutes to read the whole guide.
+This will save you a lot of time and suffering, and will teach you how to utilize the Alohomora to it's full potential.
+If you want to play Fortnite, read the guide.

 ## Guide

 ### Unlocking Google Applications